Faculty of Engineering

 Professor Heath has extensive experience as an academic and practitioner in Asia and particularly in China.
 In August 2010, he also organised the high-profile international symposium 'Eco-Urbanism: towards sustainable living' at the EXPO 2010 in Shanghai.
 This event involved several prominent academics from across Europe, US and China including MIT, Tsinghua, Tongji, Nanjing, Tianjin, South-East, and Hefei universities.
 He also led a successful joint postgraduate architecture and urban design studio projects with Tsinghua University and Tianjin University and has delivered invited lectures at many Chinese universities.
 In 2016, he also hosted a British Council funded workshop in Yogyakarta, Indonesia which included academics from across the UK and Indonesia and focussed on the regeneration of villages on the urban/rural fringe.
 He has been a visiting professor at the Chinese Academy of Sciences in Beijing and in 2016 established a joint research laboratory with BRE (China) and Shenzhen University.

-Professor Heath has acted as an external examiner for undergraduate, postgraduate and PhD programmes at universities in the UK and internationally.
-His current research interests are in the areas of urban design, architecture design, places and cities, urban revitalisation and historic quarters, and the adaptive re-use of buildings.
+Professor Heath has acted as an external examiner for undergraduate, postgraduate and PhD programmes at many universities in the UK and internationally.
+His current research interests are in the areas of urban design, place-making, urban revitalisation and historic quarters, and the adaptive re-use of buildings.

 Teaching Summary

-Professor Heath is the coordinator of the MArch programmes in the Department and also the course director and leader of the twelve-month MArch Sustainable Urban Design programme… read more
+Professor Heath is the coordinator of the postgraduate programmes in the Department and also the course director and leader of the MArch Sustainable Urban Design programme… read more

 Research Summary